-this is a video piece my brother-in-law, Phil LeConte in austin, texas, shot and put together for me over the thanksgiving holiday. i don't know how he did it, but he managed to pull out an essential narrative that captures pretty much what i'm all about.
+this is a video piece my brother-in-law, Phil LeConte in austin, texas, shot and put together for me over the thanksgiving holiday in 2017. i don't know how he did it, but he managed to pull out an essential narrative that captures pretty much what i'm all about.

 + the short form